Menu

 Heat levels and controls

-You don’t want to be fiddling with heat controls when it’s cold outside.
+Heated jackets generally have several heat settings to switch between.
+This makes them versatile enough to use at a range of temperatures, rather than only when it's freezing cold.
+However, you don’t want to be fiddling with heat controls when it’s cold outside.
 A jacket with more than three heat settings might be too complicated.
-One to three is enough for most people.
+Two to three is enough for most people.
 Plus, you probably wouldn’t be able to notice that much difference between setting seven and setting eight, for example.
 The controls should also be easily accessible without taking off the jacket.
 Controls in an outer pocket or belt clip are the most convenient options.

 Fit

-For women, fit can be an issue because of the wide variation in body type and build.
+Not all people are made the same — naturally, there's a wide variation in body type and build, so getting the fit of a jacket right can take some consideration.
 For sports and active outdoor activities, a close fit can cut wind resistance and streamline your performance.
 A close fit also keeps the heat against your body.
-On the other hand, a looser jacket allows for layering.
+On the other hand, a looser jacket allows for layering — but you don't want to do too much layering under your jacket or it won't warm you as effectively.
 When you start your search, keep in mind how you’ll use the jacket most often, so you can buy one that will meet your needs the majority of the time.

 Consider buying an extra battery pack to take with you if you’ll be out all day.
 Some heated jackets can also use AA batteries in addition to the battery pack.
 If your jacket uses AA batteries, keep some spares in your pocket or backpack.